It's the Great Pumpkin, Charlie Brown (1966 TV Short)

 Patty: [as Linus is writing to the Great Pumpkin] You're wasting your time; the Great Pumpkin is a fake!

 Linus: [writing] Everyone tells me you are a fake, but I believe in you.
 P.S.: If you really are a fake, don't tell me.
-I don't wanna know.
+I don't want to know.

 Lucy Van Pelt: [as Linus writes a letter to the Great Pumpkin] Not again!
 Writing a letter to a stupid pumpkin?
 You make me the laughingstock of the neighborhood!
 All they talk about is my little brother who always writes to the Great Pumpkin.